richtepa/WebDev/README.md

 ### privacypolicy.html
 [privacypolicy.html](privacypolicy.html) is needed for deployment.
-(Not beautiful but contains the necessary information)
+(It's not beautiful but contains the necessary information)

 ### intents
-In the [intents](intents) directory, you can see all the active intents.
+In the [intents](intents) directory, you can see all of the active intents.